pmservice/ai-openscale-tutorials/README.md

-**IMPORTANT NOTE:** Watson machine learning and Openscale have released new versions of SDKs available for general use.
-Current available samples uses old SDKs and will be obsolate and removed in next couple months.
-Please use new SDKs ([WML](http://ibm-wml-api-pyclient.mybluemix.net/) and [Openscale](http://ibm-watson-openscale-client.mybluemix.net/)) to build new models.
+**IMPORTANT NOTE:** Watson machine learning and Openscale have released newer versions of SDKs available for general use.
+Current available samples use old SDKs and will be obsolate and removed in next couple months.
+Please use new SDKs going forward([WML](http://ibm-wml-api-pyclient.mybluemix.net/) and [Openscale](http://ibm-watson-openscale-client.mybluemix.net/)) to build new models and monitor using Openscale.

 ## For samples using latest SDKs, please check followings: